umga/Teaching/README.md

 **Principal Component Analysis (PCA)** is a statistical method used to reduce the dimensionality of a dataset while preserving as much information (variance) as possible.
 It is often used in the fields of machine learning and data analysis to simplify models, reduce noise, and visualize high-dimensional data.

 ### Contents of the Notebook
-- **Loading the Iris dataset**: A popular dataset consisting of 150 samples of iris flowers with 4 features.
+- **Creating the dataset**: Consisting of 3 stduents with 5 features.
 - **Standardizing the data**: Preprocessing step to ensure all features have the same scale.
-- **Applying PCA**: Reducing the dimensionality of the dataset from 4 dimensions to 2 dimensions.
+- **Applying PCA**: Reducing the dimensionality of the dataset from 5 dimensions to 2 dimensions.
-- **Visualizing PCA**: Using scatter plots to visualize how PCA transforms the data.

 ## How to Save Your Work